AguaClara/horizontal_filtration-DEPRECATED/Fall 2018/Horizontal Filtration_Fall 2018_Report.md

 **Results**

 On the first run of the experiment, as water was pumped into the inlet of the apparatus, the entire bed of sand rose.
 It was then discovered that the cause of this were the air bubbles forming within the sand as seen in Figure 6.
 To combat this issue, the apparatus was lightly tapped with a hammer to loosen up the sand and remove the air bubbles.
 However, when a second attempt of running the experiment was done, the air bubbles returned and presented the same issue as before despite the air bubbles having been successfully removed originally.
-After the air bubbles were successfully removed by lightly tapping the sand inside the apparatus, the sand began to fluidize.
+After the air bubbles were successfully removed by lightly tapping the bed of sand, the sand began to fluidize.
 At first, the sand rose in the outlet pipe to a height difference ranging from 3-5 cm, which in turn caused the sand height in the inlet to decrease.
 But it soon stopped rising as the sand settled and the heights remained constant despite the pump still running.

 The feasibility of the filter shelf design depends on the sand’s behavior after multiple on/off cycles of the plant.
 If the total sand rise is the same each time the plant is restarted, then the filter shelf design is likely feasible, provided that the sand does not rise to more than a few inches.
 However, if the sand rise increases over multiple runs, then the sand will escape from the filter over time and the design is not feasible.